After surviving two dangerous exploratory expeditions into uncharted areas of the West, Zebulon Pike dies during a battle in the War of 1812.

 During this second expedition, Pike also became lost and wandered into Spanish-controlled territory.
 A Spanish patrol arrested him and took him into custody.
 Although Pike had indisputably lost his way, he had also hoped the Spanish would capture him so he could see more of their territory.
 This risky strategy paid off.
 Failing to recognize they were providing Pike with a golden opportunity to spy on the territory, the Spanish obligingly moved their prisoner first to Santa Fe and then to Chihuahua, before finally releasing him near the U.S. boundary at Louisiana.

 Impressed with his daring and his reputation as an efficient officer, the military promoted Pike to brigadier general during the War of 1812.
-Having survived two perilous journeys into the Far West, Pike was killed on this day in 1813 while leading an attack on British troops in Toronto.
+Having survived two perilous journeys into the Far West, Pike was killed on April 27, 1813 while leading an attack on British troops in Toronto.
 He was 34 years old.